Locations:

 • Have allergies.

-• Are exposed to smoke or pollution.
+• Are exposed to smoke or other toxins in the air.

 “Environmental allergies can cause excess mucus or phlegm, as can food allergies, but the latter is harder to diagnose based on this symptom alone,” Dr. Bryson explains.